 Intelligent Network O&M

-Collects device data in real-time through telemetry, collaborating with the campus network analyzer, CampusInsight, to quickly and efficiently detect problems adversely affecting user experience.
+Collect device data in real time through Telemetry and collaborate with the campus network analyzer CampusInsight to quickly detect network problems that affect user experience.

 |iPCA||Collection of real-time statistics on the number of lost packets and packet loss ratio at network and device levels|

 For detailed interoperability certifications and test reports, click HERE.

 1. This content is applicable only to regions outside the Chinese mainland.
 Huawei reserves the right to interpret